LP-CDF/AMi_Image_Analysis/README.md

 * NumPy

 Optional dependencies:
-* TensorFlow (v1.14 or 1.15, not v2)
+* TensorFlow (v1.1x, not v2)
 * MARCO tensorflow model (https://storage.googleapis.com/marco-168219-model/savedmodel.zip)
-One version of this model is included in saved_model/ Methodology details are published in [[2]](#2)
+A copy of this model is included in saved_model/ Methodology details are published in [[2]](#2)

 Note: a pip requirement file is available for easy install of python dependencies.